phultquist/imsa-grades/README.md

   2. IMSA Grades uses a single cloud function built on **Node.js** to run the website.
 Check it out in  ```./index.js```
   3. The data was aquired through a 2017 FOIA request.
   4. Recent data (2017-2020) is currently being gathered
+  5. You'll notice looking at the source code, that this is a little bit *progressive*, in terms of quality of code.
+I tried to do too many things and didn't consider for future situations.
+I'll fix this soon.

 ### License
 MIT License